awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverless-app-publishing-applications.md

 1. In the **Application Details** section, move the **Visibility** slider to **Application is public**\.

+**Note**
+Using the console, you can only set applications to *private* or *publicly shared*\.
+If you want to set your application to *privately shared* so it is available only to a specific list of AWS accounts, see [Using Resource\-Based Policies for AWS Serverless Application Repository \(Application Policies\)](access-control-resource-based.md)\.

 ### Publishing a New Version of an Existing Application Through the Console<a name="publish-new-version-of-application"></a>

 Publish a new version of an application that you already created using the following procedure\.